About Your Stem Cell Transplant: Information for Pediatric Patients

 Rounds

-Your health care team will meet every day to discuss your blood test results, fluid intake and output, vital signs, medications, how you’re responding to treatment.
+Your health care team will meet every day to discuss your blood test results, fluid intake and output, vital signs, medications, and how you’re responding to treatment.
 They’ll also determine your plan of care.
 This meeting is called rounds.

 Early each morning, the APP caring for you will come in and examine you so they can update the team on your physical assessment during rounds.
 After your team has discussed your plan of care for the day, they’ll come into your room and examine you.
 Getting up and dressed before morning rounds is helpful so you’re ready to talk with the team when they arrive.